 You will need your own transportation to get to the gateway location of Kanab, UT.
 We will provide transportation for all workshop outings.
 Everyone on this trip should be in reasonably good physical condition.
 Although we aren't planning any long hikes on this trip, the uneven terrain, sand, and heat can make short hikes seem much harder.
 You should be comfortable walking around 1-3 miles per day while carrying your camera gear.

 See the gear list further down for specific recommendations.
 No matter what the weather does, we’ll get awesome photos.
 If it’s exceptionally wet, some of the dirt roads may be impassable.
 We'll modify the itinerary accordingly should that be the case.
 Transportation will be provided in 4WD trucks so we can handle most conditions.

 For the overnight camping portion, we will provide all your meals, snacks, and camping gear which includes chairs, tents, sleeping bags, pillows, and pads.

-As long as skies are clear, we will be out early in the morning between the hours of 2-4AM to photograph the Milky Way.
+As long as skies are clear, we will be out in the evenings to photograph the Milky Way.
 If skies are cloudy, we will modify the itinerary and focus more on sunrise and sunset photography.

 $2250 Per Person